nnethercote/perf-book/src/profiling.md

 configuration.
 However, filenames present in the debug info for the standard library will not point to source code files, because this feature does not also download standard library source code.
-So this approach will not help with profilers such as Cachegrind and Samply that require source code to work fully.
+So this approach will not help with profilers such as Cachegrind and samply that require source code to work fully.

 [build-std]: https://doc.rust-lang.org/cargo/reference/unstable.html#build-std